About the Foundation

 Lydia also serves as Vice-President on the White Horse Creek Council, an organization dedicated to the continuance and practice of native spiritual, ceremonial, cultural, and indigenous permaculture practices of first nation peoples.
 She often states that from the northernmost parts of Canada, to the southernmost tip of Argentina, she has a network of indigenous people watching for fugitives and ready to help in their apprehension.

 Lydia is also an avid outdoorswoman, hunter, and an NRA Certified Instructor and Range Safety Officer.
-She practices the Lipan Apache tradition of hunting big game in order to feed her family.
+She is a Webelo Scout Den She practices the Lipan Apache tradition of big game hunting in order to feed her family.
 If she isn't tracking down fugitives, you can find her riding mules and horseback in the Colorado Rocky Mountains with her children and partner, Russ Lambert.
-She enjoys hiking, running, camping, snowshoeing, and spending time in the wilderness areas of Colorado.
+She enjoys hiking, running, camping, snowshoeing, and spending time in the wilderness areas of Colorado and the western mountains of Maine.
 Lydia attributes much of her families healing to the time they spend outdoors on horseback and mule.
 She is a firm believer that equine therapy heals the soul.

 Strength & Resiliency Award 2019